 “It is an opportunity to put questions to an expert who, at various points, has an overall brief for defence, foreign policy and the intelligence services.
 We are delighted to welcome him to USW.”

-The lecture is open to graduates of the University as well as members of the public, plus school and college groups.
+The lecture is open to members of the public, as well as school and college groups.
 It is part of USW’s Global Choices: Talking Points series.

 21 November 2017